Anaclet12/Revenue-Performance-Analysis-with-Python/README.md

   <img src="docs/Top 10 Cities by Spends and Companies.png" width="800" alt="Top 10 Cities by Spends and Companies">
 </p>
 The group OTHER is at the top in term of spendings and transactions.
-It is followed by LONDON, whose spending and transactions are +10 times more than its closest follower city
+It is followed by LONDON, whose spending and transactions are +10 times more than its closest follower city<br>
-We were clearly identify in the dataset the primary UK cities, and the rest such as the Isle of Man and the Overseas   Territories were grouped under OTHER.This creates a slight distortion, since these locations appear unusually large in the charts compared to what we would expect.
+We were clearly identify in the dataset the primary UK cities, and the rest such as the Isle of Man and the Overseas <br>  Territories were grouped under OTHER.This creates a slight distortion, since these locations appear unusually large in the charts compared to what we would expect.<br>
 Nevertheless, the OTHER category remains an interesting area for further analysis, as breaking it down could reveal meaningful patterns once the underlying cities are properly classified.

 - **London vs Other vs Rest** – shows the dominance of London compared to other areas.